 Blue Mountain Cycle Rentals will be located at 321 Mountain Drive, a location providing extremely high visibility as well as direct entry and exit from a primary national park access road.
 The owner of the company, Marty Cycle, has over 20 years experience in the bicycle business, having served as a product manager for Acme Cycles as well as the general manager of Epic Cycling.

 Because of his extensive industry contacts, initial equipment inventory will be purchased at significant discounts from OEM suppliers as well by sourcing excess inventory from shops around the country.

-Due to the somewhat seasonal nature of the business, part-time employees will be hired to handle spikes in demand.
+Because of the somewhat seasonal nature of the business, part-time employees will be hired to handle spikes in demand.
 Those employees will be attracted through competitive wages as well as discounts products and services.

-460,000 people visited the George Washington National Forest during the last twelve months.
+460,000 people visited the George Washington National Forest during the last 12 months.
 While the outdoor tourism industry as a whole is flat, the park expects its number of visitors to grow over the next few years.